eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfoldersendv1"></a>
 # **EzsignfolderSendV1**
-> EzsignfolderSendV1Response EzsignfolderSendV1 (int pkiEzsignfolderID, EzsignfolderSendV1Request ezsignfolderSendV1Request)
+> CommonResponse EzsignfolderSendV1 (int pkiEzsignfolderID, EzsignfolderSendV1Request ezsignfolderSendV1Request)

 Send the Ezsignfolder to the signatories for signature